engity-com/bifroest/docs/reference/flow.md

 !!! warning
      Keep `^` and `$` to ensure a full match, otherwise it matches only a part of it.

+If no flow matches the requesting name, Bifröst rejects authentication as usual and logs `no flow matches requested user` at DEBUG level.
+Use [`--log.level=DEBUG`](cli/index.md#general-flags) to see this diagnostic.

 ### Example {: id=requirement-example }

 ```yaml